 getMin as a function of the size of the input

 n based on the number of operations it has to perform.
-For simplicity, let’s assume that each line of code takes the same amount of time in the CPU.
+For simplicity, let’s assume that each line of code takes the same amount of time in the CPU to execute.
 Let’s make the sum:

 - Line 6: 1 operation